Types of Apartments & Multifamily Buildings – Complete GuideJune 6, 2019

 - Basement Apartment: An apartment below street level, with or without windows.
 It may have its own entrance.

 - Flat: The “English” synonym for an apartment.
-San Franciscans define a flat as an apartment that takes up a single story of a large house.
+However, San Franciscans define a flat as an apartment that takes up a single story of a large house.

 These apartments range from small to cramped.
 None of them have a separate bedroom, although larger studios might support conversion.
 These are best suited for individuals or couples.